Grade Appeal Procedure

 1. If the student disagrees with the faculty member’s decision at the outcome of the informal appeal, the student may file a formal appeal to the GAC.

-4. If the student has not initiated the informal process, the GAC will advise the student of this necessary step.
+• If the informal process has not been completed, the GAC will advise the student of this necessary step.

 2. Upon receiving and reviewing all relevant and substantive materials, the GAC is charged with determining whether clear and convincing evidence of unfair treatment, such as arbitrariness, actions of a capricious nature, and/or error, might justify changing the grade.

-2. If the GAC determines that additional documentation is necessary to adjudicate the case in a neutral, fair, and impartial manner, the Chair of the GAC may request additional information from relevant parties ( e.g.. student, faculty member or Dean).
+• If the GAC determines that additional documentation is necessary to adjudicate the case in a neutral, fair, and impartial manner, the Chair of the GAC may request additional information from relevant parties (e.g. student, faculty member or Dean).

-4. Should a meeting be called, students have a right for a representative of their choice to accompany them.
+• Should a meeting be called, students have a right to have a support person of their choice to accompany them.
 This is not a legal process.
-Students are expected to speak and advocate for themselves; the representative may not speak for the student.
+Students are expected to speak and advocate for themselves; the support person may not speak for the student.

-4. If the GAC determines compelling reasons exist for changing the grade, within 5 business days of the ruling, the GAC Chair will provide the instructor with a written explanation of its rationale for the grade change and the updated grade, with a copy to the student and the Dean.
+5. If the GAC grants the appeal, within 5 business days of the ruling, the GAC Chair will provide the instructor with a written explanation of its rationale for the grade change and the updated grade, with a copy to the student and the Dean.
 The GAC Chair will formally request the Registrar to change the grade, and the matter is closed.
 The GAC’s decision is final.

 Date Adopted